nataliaburrey/Robo_Advisor/README.md

-> "In this Challenge, I combine my new AWS skills with existing Python superpowers to create a bot that will recommend an investment portfolio for a retirement plan
+> "In this Challenge, I combine my new AWS (Amazon Web Services) skills with existing Python superpowers to create a bot that will recommend an investment portfolio for a retirement plan
 "